Procedure for Grade Appeal

 - The panel identifies work that can be completed in order to warrant a grade change (for example: write another paper, complete another test, etc).
 If the student declines this option, a grade change will not be warranted.

-The Chairperson of the Faculty Panel will notify the VP of Academic Affairs of the
+The Chairperson of the Faculty Panel will notify the VPAA of the panel’s decision.

-The VP of Academic Affairs will notify all the parties of the panel’s decision in writing (via email and letter) as well as a phone call.
+The VPAA will notify all the parties of the panel’s decision in writing (via email and letter) as well as a phone call.
 If the student believes that procedure has not been followed, he/she may petition the President.
-If the President determines that procedure was not followed, he/she will refer the appeal back to the VP of Academic Affairs who will form a new Grade Appeal Panel (refer to Step 5 of the Grade Appeal Form).
+If the President determines that procedure was not followed, he/she will refer the appeal back to the VPAA who will form a new Grade Appeal Panel (refer to Step five of the Grade Appeal Process).
 If the President determines that procedure was followed, the decision of the Panel stands.
 At this point, if the student continues to believe that procedure was not followed, he/she can petition the Board of Trustees.
 The Board of Trustees will evaluate all documents and if procedure was followed, the decision of the Panel will stand.
-If not, the Board of Trustees will refer the appeal back to the VP of Academic Affairs who will form a new Grade Appeal Panel (refer to Step 5 of the Grade Appeal Panel Form).
+If not, the Board of Trustees will refer the appeal back to the VPAA who will form a new Grade Appeal Panel (refer to Step five of the Grade Appeal Panel Process).
 The decision of the Board of Trustees is final.